yuqin62/cmu-16824-group-project/README.md

-# cmu-16824-group-project

-## Pretrained Models
+## 📦 Installation for models

+### 1. Create & activate the conda environment

+We recommend using a dedicated environment:

+conda create -n vla-med python=3.10 -y conda activate vla-med

-Install required packages
+### 2. Install required Python packages

-pip install --upgrade transformers huggingface_hub torch pillow
+#### pip install --upgrade transformers huggingface_hub torch pillow

+### 3. Download the CLIP pretrained model (automatically)

+We provide a test script that loads the CLIP model and verifies the installation.

+The model will be downloaded automatically into:

+cmu-16824-group-project/checkpoints/clip/

+Run:

+#### python scripts/test_clip.py

+Expected output:

+CLIP model and processor loaded successfully.

+If this is your first time running the script, HuggingFace will download the weights into the local checkpoints directory:
+\cmu-16824-group-project\checkpoints\clip\hub folder

+## ℹ️ Other things good to know:
 We use the following pretrained VLMs from HuggingFace:

 - **CLIP ViT-B/32**